jenniferpguzman/budget-tracker/README.md

 The styling for this budget tracker was used using SASS, adding colors to create a gradient for the background of the UI.
 Only using two main colors for the texts/buttons.
 # JavaScript
-Using JavaScript I created classes and used methods to add income.expenses and clear the values.
+Using JavaScript I created classes and used methods to add income/expenses and clear the values.
 I used eventlisteners that way when you clicked on the buttons it will add the values/ clear the values.
 Also adding both income and expenses into list by using appendChild().